 1. Parents/guardians are informed regularly, at least three times per year in grades PK-5 and four times per year in grades 6-12, of the progress their children are making in school.
 In addition, student progress can be accessed through the online student information system throughout the year.

-2. Parents/guardians will be alerted and conferred with as soon as possible when a child's performance or attitude becomes unsatisfactory or shows marked or sudden deterioration.
+2. Parents/guardians will be alerted and conferred with as soon as possible when a child's performance or learning behavior becomes unsatisfactory or shows marked or sudden deterioration.

-3. Insofar as possible, distinctions will be made between a student's attitude and their academic performance.
+3. Insofar as possible, distinctions will be made between a student's learning behavior and their academic performance.